inexorgame-obsolete/wiki-mirror/Documentation.md

 This document describes how Inexor code should be documented.
 New code must always adhere to those rules.

-Unfortunately, lots of the old Inexor/Sauerbraten code is badly documented or not documented at all.
-We are very very thankful for any improevements in that respect :)
+The source code of Sauerbraten is mainly uncommented at the moment, but we are about to change that.
+Every new populated code should be clearly understandable, not only for you.
+The goal is to be get a quick overview by just reading the comments.

+Commenting is not a hard task, but an important one.
+Your future self and other developers will appreciate the minutes you spend commenting.

+Furthermore a tool generates the documentation in HTML format which will be [published on the website](https://docs.inexor.org).

 # Generating Documentation

-To generate the HTML documentation, install doxygen and run it in the document root:
+To generate the HTML documentation, install Doxygen and run it in the document root:

   $ doxygen doxygen.conf